adamlui/perplexity-omnibox/docs/README.md

 1. **[Download the Extension](https://chrome.perplexityomnibox.com)** from the Chrome Web Store.
 2. **Pin** it to your toolbar for easy access.
 3. **Start Searching**:
-   - Type `?` in the browser's omnibox followed by your query.
+   - Type `@perplexity` in the browser's omnibox followed by a space, then your query.
    - Press **Enter** to get results directly.

 ---